-Mention software projects and lots of people cringe.
+Mention custom software projects and lots of people cringe.
 Why?
-Software projects have a bad reputation for being over budget, notoriously late, and a huge disruption to your business – and sometimes the reputation is deserved.
+Software projects have a bad reputation for being over budget, notoriously late, and a huge disruption to your business.
+Sadly, some projects deserve the bad rep.

-During our 30 years in business, DragonPoint Software has worked to overcome that bad reputation by creating a repeatable process for successful software projects.
+During our 30 years in business, DragonPoint Software has worked to overcome the industry’s bad reputation by creating a repeatable process for successful software projects.
 Our projects start with a great team that has worked together for years.
-What are the other keys to our successful software projects?
+What are the other keys?

 - Clear requirements that define the work to be completed in a way that makes sense to the business and technical teams.